Continue to the content

 Assignment

 Find the Manifest URL for one of the items below.
-Share the URL in the meeting chat or show it to the teacher.
+Share the URL in the meeting chat or show it to the workshop leader.

 • Musea Brugge: Jheronimus Bosch, Last Judgment, ca. 1500 (inv.
 0000.GRO0208.I)